Beliavsky/Fortran-code-on-GitHub/README.md

 [PlPlotLib](https://github.com/zoziha/PlPlotLib): wrapper for PlPlot inspired by the interface of matplotlib, by zoziha.
 It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.

+[PyFerret](https://github.com/NOAA-PMEL/PyFerret): Ferret is an interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets, from NOAA/PMEL.
+It runs on recent Unix and Mac systems, using X windows for display.
+PyFerret, introduced in 2012, is a Python module wrapping Ferret.

 [pnmio](https://github.com/JeffIrwin/pnmio): I/O routines for portable anymap image files (.pbm, .pgm, .ppm), by Jeff Irwin.
 Currently only output routines are provided.

 [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by jacobwilliams